mseminatore/TeslaJS/README.md

 The library also exports the following constants:

 	streamingPortal  - the URI for the streaming API portal portal 		     - the URI for the OAuth-based API portal API_CALL_LEVEL 	 - log all API calls
-	API_RETURN_LEVEL - log all API calls and completions API_BODY_LEVEL   - log calls and completions as well as the body of POST commands API_LOG_ALL 	 - the highest level of logging CHARGE_STORAGE	 - a charge level of 50% streamingColumns - an array of the available streaming columns
+	API_RETURN_LEVEL - log all API calls and completions API_BODY_LEVEL   - log calls and completions as well as the body of POST commands API_LOG_ALL 	 - the highest level of logging CHARGE_STORAGE	 - a charge level of 50% CHARGE_STANDARD  - a charge level of 90%
+	CHARGE_RANGE     - a charge level of 100%.
+Note frequent use of this is **not** recommended by Tesla for battery health!
+	SUNROOF_OPEN	 - fully opens the sunroof
+	SUNROOF_CLOSED	 - closes the sunroof
+	SUNROOF_VENT	 - open the sunroof to the vent position SUNROOF_COMFORT	 - open the sunroof to the comfort position streamingColumns - an array of the available streaming columns

 Most of the APIs take both an **options** parameter and an optional **callback** function.
 The **options** parameter must always